 The success of Sangaya-the music tape, as well as the video film-sent a strong commercial message that singing and dancing can sell massively, especially if done with what the practitioners call a "piano".
 It was at this point that the Hindi cinema influence came to the fore in full force and a new crop of Hausa home video producers, quite intent on repeating the success of Sangaya, took over with Hindi film cinema storylines.
 In many cases, even the poster artwork was designed to reflect the Hindi film being cloned by Hausa filmmakers.
-An example is the poster for Hausa film, Khusufi, which was cloned as the Hindi film Taal
+An example is the poster for Hausa film, Khusufi, which was cloned as Taal, as indicated in Plate 11.

+Plate 11.
 FKD, Kano Film philosophy-cloning Hindi films, including posters

 It is not all East, though.
 Quite a few of the Hausa video film producers would rather see their craft reflected in the sophistication of Hollywood, especially when the technology became available which would enable them to experiment.
-An example of this is Hafizu Bello's Qarni which cloned Arnold Schwarzenegger's 6th Day in both the poster artwork, as well as a fundamental premise of the Hollywood film to probe into another person's soul, as shown below.
+An example of this is Hafizu Bello's Qarni which cloned Arnold Schwarzenegger's 6th Day in both the poster artwork, as well as a fundamental premise of the Hollywood film to probe into another person's soul.
+The poster of the two films-the global and the appropriated-are shown in Plate 12.